 My current research includes the development of technologies for use during oil spill response and the restoration of the environment.
-The focus is on the development of more efficient oil recovery equipment, such as better oil skimming and oil-water separation equipment, and innovation approaches to habitat restoration, such as the use of locally-adapted diverse genotypes of native plants and native fibers to support propagation.
+The focus is on creating more efficient oil recovery equipment, such as better oil skimming (Abasco) and oil-water separation equipment (Water Planet Engineering), and innovative approaches to habitat restoration, such as the use of locally-adapted diverse genotypes of native plants and native fibers to support propagation.

 For example, many retailers generate large volumes of organic waste as a function of their normal sales activity.
 A significant portion of this organic matter ends up in the municipal solid waste stream as "D & D" (damage and destroy).
 Green-waste diversion programs have the potential to capture 100% of the organic waste, transport it away from the landfill to local composting facilities, where it is thermophilically composted and turned into a value added end product.

 - Remediation and restoration of northern Gulf of Mexico coastal ecosystems following the Deepwater Horizon event.
 In P. Somasundaran, P. Patra, K. Papadopoulos, R.S.
 Farinato (Eds.)
 Meeting Oil Spill Challenges.
 Hoboken, New Jersey, John Wiley & Sons.